 Article III: Membership and Garden Plot Allotment

-The Garden is a combination of private, shared, charity plots and the Orchard.
+The Garden is a combination of private, shared, pantry plots and the Orchard.
 Only the Board may approve the modification of the plot’s size, layout and location.
-The City of Dunwoody and the Board must approve alterations or additions to the Garden.
-One member of the Board will be designated as “Main Garden Manager” and will oversee operations of the main Garden and Orchard.
+The City of Dunwoody and the Board must approve alterations or additions to the garden.
+One member of the Board will be designated as “Main Garden Manager” and will oversee operations of the main garden and orchard.

 Dunwoody Community Garden members pay an annual fee to rent a plot for non-profit use.
 The Board of Directors determines the fee.

-Members must sign a Membership Agreement and Waiver of Liability and adhere to the bylaws as well as to the principles of year-round organic gardening detailed in the Membership Agreement.
+Members must sign an annual membership agreement (either electronically or on paper) and waiver of liability and adhere to the bylaws as well as to the principles of year-round, organic gardening detailed in the membership information.

 Members may pay dues in advance for the following year.
 When renewing, a member may keep his/her assigned plot or adopt a vacant plot if one is available.

-Non-members who volunteer regularly at the Garden must sign a stewardship agreement and waiver of liability.
+Non-members who volunteer regularly at the Garden must sign a volunteer agreement and waiver of liability.